ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 ---
-title: A roundup of R tools for handling BibTeX
+title: A Roundup of R Tools for Handling BibTeX
 author:
   - Maëlle Salmon
 date: '2020-05-07'